VirusTotal/yara/docs/modules/lnk.rst

 The ConsoleFEDataBlock structure specifies the code page to use for displaying text when a link target specifies an application that is run in a console window.

     .. c:member:: block_size
-    The block size of this structure, which will be equal to lnk.ConsoleFEDataBlockSize.
+    The block size of this structure, which will be equal to lnk.CONSOLE_FE_DATA_BLOCK_SIZE.

     .. c:member:: block_signature
-    The signature of the block, which will be equal to lnk.ConsoleFEDataBlockSignature.
+    The signature of the block, which will be equal to lnk.CONSOLE_FE_DATA_BLOCK_SIGNATURE.

     .. c:member:: code_page
     An unsigned integer that specifies a code page language code identifier.